ask better questions,

 -- Tony Robbins

 Have you ever read a book, loved it, put it on the shelf and then a few years later, pick it up again, knowing full well you've read it, yet it seems so new to you?
 It's kind of amazing how many times that has happened to me, and it happened again today.

 I made a commitment early this year to read aloud.
 Don't ask me why.
-It's one of those weird things that comes over me.
+It's one of those weird things that come over me.
 There is something more powerful about reading aloud than to myself.
-Call it exercise for my mouth, tongue and vocal chords.
+Call it an exercise for my mouth, tongue and vocal cords.
 Anyway, as I began reading, I was amazed.
 I said aloud, "Wow!"
 I say it again, "Wow!"

 Each chapter is very short, and he presented three questions at the end of this chapter:

 1. Sit right where you are or go to the window of your room.
 Name five things you can see that exist in great abundance right before you.